 Everyone loves Olympic figure skater Patrick Chan.
 One look at the April 16th festivities, held at both the Richmond Olympic Oval and at the River Green Presentation Centre, will tell you that.
 The two-time Olympic Silver Medallist and three-time World Champion Patrick Chan was certainly the highlight of the special community building and groundbreaking celebrations of Aspac Developments Ltd. Patrick Chan is also the River Green Ambassador and Honorary Aspac Club Member Number 1.

-While about 100 Richmond elementary school students enjoyed a complimentary skate at the Richmond Olympic Oval, Patrick Chan was at the Presentation Centre as part of a groundbreaking ceremony for 2 River Green alongside Richmond Mayor Malcolm Brodie, Richmond City Councilors, and Aspac Developments Ltd. Senior Vice President – Raymond Li.
+While about 100 Richmond elementary school students enjoyed a complimentary skate at the Richmond Olympic Oval, Patrick Chan was at the Presentation Centre as part of a groundbreaking ceremony for 2 River Green alongside Richmond Mayor Malcolm Brodie, Richmond City Councilors, and Aspac Developments.
 Then, as the dignitaries and media toured the Presentation Centre, Patrick Chan prepared for his two skating numbers at the Olympic Oval.

 The crowd – consisting of Aspac Club members, media, politicians, figure skating club members, students, and new immigrants from the SUCCESS LINC (Language Instruction for Newcomers Program) – waited eagerly for the 24-year-old Canadian superstar to take to the Oval ice for the first time in his career.